 From time to time, Sprint may push software updates to your device to improve device features, security, and performance.
 These updates may include components that optimize the way your device and application on the device use network resources by, for example, managing connections between a user's wifi networks and the Sprint network or by managing the intervals at which certain background application connect to the network.
 Updates that manage radio resources are intended to improve performance and device battery life while at the same maintaining a high quality user experience.

 Because of the peaked nature of wireless data traffic, congestion management software is actively looking for network congestion at all times.
-When it detects congestion, the fairness algorithms described above allocate available bandwidth to the users requesting services in an attempt to provide the best possible service to all users and to ensure that no user is starved of bandwidth.
+When it detects congestion, the fairness algorithms described above and network prioritization are triggered to ensure that more Sprint customers enjoy the best possible network experience.

 They are two separate issues.
 Congestion management works to optimize the experience of all users in the congested area.
 It works independent of any caps or overage charges that may apply based on the user's price plan and monthly usage.

-Sprint's network is designed to dynamically allocate available bandwidth in a way that is fair to all users.
-Sprint also reserves the right to alter the priority of customers, devices or plans on the Sprint network.
-Customers on devices or plans subject to prioritization management may experience throughput limitation.
-Throughput limitation makes additional network resources available to users on higher priority devices or plans.
+Yes.
+In addition to the heavy user treatment outlined above, Sprint also reserves the right to alter the priority of other customers on specific devices or plans on the Sprint network.
+Customers on devices or plans subject to prioritization management may experience a reduction in throughput or speed.
+This ensures additional network resources are available to users on higher priority devices or plans.
 Sprint reserves the right to initiate additional prioritization management policies on plans and devices subject to prioritization at its sole discretion as needed to allocate network resources to higher priority devices or plans.

 No. They are treated just like any other data application on the network and traffic from these applications is subject to the same congestion management controls as any other Internet traffic.